marcodiiga/marcodiiga.github.io/_posts/2016-01-21-encoding-normalized-floats-to-rgba8-vectors.markdown

 unsigned byte in the range \\( [0;255] \\).
 In binary \\( 160 \\) is `10100000` and this amount will be stored in one of the 8-bit buffers.
 The exponent is therefore implicitly deduced.

+Furthermore it might be worth repeating that the above considerations and the code snippets only work for floating point values in the range \\( [0;1] \\).

 Credits
 =======